Signing-up for credit cards through partner links earns us a commission. Here’s our full Advertising Policy.

 4. New Card Design

 New cardholders will receive a redesigned card.
-It’s made of metal, like the Chase Sapphire Preferred, Chase Sapphire Reserve, and Chase Ritz-Carlton.
+It’s made of metal, like the Chase Sapphire Preferred Card, Chase Sapphire Reserve, and Chase Ritz-Carlton.
 And the new design includes the card number on the back.

 Existing cardholders can request a new metal card after March 30, 2017.
 Otherwise, they’ll receive the new version within 60 days of their expiration date.